Nimish07/Nimish07/README.md

 - 👋 Hi, I’m @Nimish07
-- 👀 I’m interested in data science
+- 👀 I’m interested in developing applications that are creative, interactive, and dynamic
-- 🌱 I’m currently learning front end development
+- 🌱 I’m currently learning front-end development
-- 💞️ I’m looking to collaborate on some new projects including DSA and python
+- 💞️ I’m looking to collaborate on some new projects including Django and python
-- 📫 How to reach me ...
+- 📫 How to reach me - snimish123@gmail.com

 <!---
 Nimish07/Nimish07 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.